 Looking for a few gift ideas for the raw feeder in your family?
 Check out this list of 25 gift ideas curated by an experienced DIY raw feeder.

 ‘Tis the season!
-If you have a raw feeder in your life and you're looking for the perfect gift, then this is the list for you.
+If you have a raw feeder in your life and are looking for the perfect gift, this is the list for you.
 I've curated a list of 25 awesome gifts for raw feeders.
-I've been feeding raw for nearly nine years and I used my experience to create this list and I think this will help you make someone's Christmas brighter.
+I've been feeding raw for nearly nine years, and I used my experience to create this list.
+I think this will help you make someone's Christmas brighter.

 25 Gift Ideas for Raw Feeders

-Johan and I have been together for nearly twenty years and for most of that time, he's struggled when it came to Christmas time.
-Buying gifts for others aren't easy.
-But when I began feeding raw, he suddenly became a gift-giving aficionado.
+Johan and I have been together for nearly twenty years, and for most of that time, he's struggled when it came to Christmas time.
+Buying gifts for others isn't easy.
+But when I began feeding him raw, he suddenly became a gift-giving aficionado.
 A Christmas doesn't go by when he doesn't surprise me with how well he knows me and my crazy dog mom ways.

 This is a list of gift ideas for the raw feeder in your life.